jigx-com/jigx-docs-examples/docs/Localization _Translation_.md

 In this example, a jigwith today's activites is translated into German.
 The translation is configured dynamically agains the `Text Locale` values.
 To see the form in each of the languages change your device language setting to one of the configured languages.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hoK-35uG5y6FomN9LyI0s_trans-dynamic.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hoK-35uG5y6FomN9LyI0s_trans-dynamic.PNG" size="82" width="2540" height="2500" position="center" caption="One jig in two languages" alt="One jig in two languages"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hoK-35uG5y6FomN9LyI0s_trans-dynamic.PNG" size="82" position="center" caption="One jig in two languages" alt="One jig in two languages"}

 **Examples**:
-See the jig example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-localization/localized-activities-dynamic.jigx" target="_blank">GitHub</a>.
+See the jig example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-localization/localized-activities-dynamic.jigx).
-See the translation file examples in <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/translations" target="_blank">GitHub</a>.
+See the translation file examples in [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/translations).

 :::CodeblockTabs
 localized-activities-dynamic.jigx